zalando/postgres-operator/docs/administrator.md

 * Automatically provisioned via a custom K8s controller like [kube-aws-iam-controller](https://github.com/mikkeloscar/kube-aws-iam-controller)

+## Setting Logical Backups for Azure
+To set logical backups in Azure, you need to set the following parameters either in the crd definition or configmap:

+* `logical_backup_az_account_name` - This is the storage account name with the container to store backup results.
+* `logical_backup_az_container_name` - This is the container to store backup results.

+For this to work, you have to mount the additional secret as instructed previously.
+The data key containing the access key for the storage account must be named `azkey`.

 ## Setting up the Postgres Operator UI

 With the v1.2 release the Postgres Operator is shipped with a browser-based